onap/archived-aaf-authz/docs/index.rst

 .. http://creativecommons.org/licenses/by/4.0
 ..
 Copyright © 2017 AT&T Intellectual Property.
 All rights reserved.

-AAF - Application Authorization FrameworK
+AAF - Application Authorization Framework
 ==================================================
 ..
 The purpose of AAF (Application Authorization Framework) is to organize software authorizations so that applications, tools and services can match the access needed to perform job functions.